lollcat/se3-augmented-coupling-flows/README.md

 ## Burning
     - Code permutation layer that acts on auxilliary coordinates.
     - Update all nets.
 Make sure they embed h.
+    - Centralise net config naming to be more consistent.
     - Add whether sample has aux to sample info?
-    - Rewrite for e3nn
-        1. Let networks take in positional and feature info.
-        2. Alanine dipeptide
-    - Rewrite with jgraph, generalise to varying number of nodes
-    - Add more augmented variables.
     - Think of directly parameterizing the basis (3 free params) for the proj flow.
     - Make sure non-equivariant flow is working well.

 ## Less burning
-    - Generalse FlowWithInfo interface to work for all flows.
     - Spline flows
+    - Rewrite with jgraph, generalise to varying number of nodes.
+    - Also have some augmented graph nodes?
     - Think of initialisation for Egnn that encourages random vectors of reasonable magnitude and as non-collinear as possible.
     - e3nn outputs are typically shift **invariant** rather than equivariant.
     The flow transforms should use this, which also allows for simplification.